TD-Community/LibGit2TD/README.md

 ---

 ## TD Community Forum
-Join the TD Community Forum for everything related to Gupta Team Developer for related questions, answers and info.
+Join the TD Community Forum for everything related to Gupta Team Developer for questions, answers and info.

 https://forum.tdcommunity.net

-If you like this project and want to enhance/improve it please do so.
-Any help is appreciated.
-Changes to this project can be done by pull requests.
-Like to be an official contributor, contact me to be added as contributor of this project.

 Find me as Dave Rabelink on the forum mentioned above.